fbpx

 The College of Journalism and Media Studies (commonly known as Publicistika or VOŠP) prepares future professionals for roles in media, agencies, institutions, commercial companies, and non-profit organisations.
 Here, you will encounter aspiring journalists, presenters, TV camera operators, editors, producers, marketing and PR specialists, press spokespeople, dramaturgs, and authors of radio and television programmes, as well as future writers and publishing professionals.

-The core of Publicistika’s professional curriculum lies in practical workshops and creative studios where students engage in creating reports, interviews, articles, and other media outputs, both in the studio and in the field.
+The core of Publicistika’s professional curriculum lies in practical workshops and creative studios where students engage in producing reports, interviews, articles, and other media content – both in the studio and out in the field.
 In practical subjects, students work closely with instructors in small groups and receive immediate feedback on their work.

-The course is a three-year programme accredited by the Ministry of Education, Youth and Sports, culminating in a final examination and the award of the title Diplomovaný specialista (DiS. – Certified Specialist).
-Throughout their studies, students maintain student status under Czech law, which includes benefits such as travel discounts.
-The curriculum is complemented by numerous elective subjects, and one day each week is dedicated to online learning.
+This is a three-year programme accredited by the Ministry of Education, Youth and Sports, culminating in a final examination and the award of the title Diplomovaný specialista (DiS. – Certified Specialist).
+Throughout their studies, students retain official student status under Czech law, which includes benefits such as travel discounts.
+The curriculum is enriched by a wide selection of elective subjects, and one day each week is dedicated to online learning.

-During the first year, students thoroughly explore all of the fields of study offered at the School of Journalism, allowing them to make an informed decision about specialising in one of these areas at the start of their second year.
-Practical training and professional internships provide students with a wide range of opportunities to identify and develop their talents.
+In the first year, students gain hands-on experience across all fields of study offered at the School of Journalism, enabling them to make an informed decision about their specialisation in one of these areas at the beginning of their second year.
+Practical training and professional internships provide students with a wide range of opportunities to identify and develop their individual strengths.

 A Fully Equipped Media House

-Under the guidance of experienced professionals, students work with state-of-the-art cameras, photographic equipment, and other technology, and gain proficiency in professional editing software.
+Under the guidance of experienced professionals, students work with state-of-the-art cameras, photographic equipment, and other technologies, gaining proficiency in industry-standard editing software.

-Students at the College of Journalism and Media Studies undertake over 200 hours of practical experience each year.
-Through hands-on training and fieldwork with employers, they build their own digital portfolios during their studies.
+Students at the College of Journalism and Media Studies complete over 200 hours of practical experience each year.
+Through hands-on training and fieldwork with employers, they build their own digital portfolios throughout their studies.

-Upon graduating, they are awarded the title of Diplomovaný specialista (DiS. – Certified Specialist).
-Those who wish to continue their studies and obtain a bachelor’s degree (Bc.) may do so through a condensed one-year programme at a partner university, which recognises their previous exams from the School of Journalism.
-Subsequently, they can pursue a master’s degree, leading to the title Master of Arts (Mgr.).
+Upon graduation, students are awarded the title of Diplomovaný specialista (DiS. – Certified Specialist).
+Those who wish to continue their studies and obtain a bachelor’s degree (Bc.) may do so through a accelerated one-year programme at a partner university, which recognises their previous coursework from the School of Journalism.
+They can then pursue a master’s degree, leading to the title Master of Arts (Mgr.).

 Our strategic partners include major media organisations such as TV Nova, CNN Prima News, and TV Noe, where students gain practical experience.
-We also collaborate with other institutions, including international ones; Thomas More University College in Mechelen, Belgium, is one of our partner schools.
+We also collaborate with other institutions, including international partners – Thomas More University College in Mechelen, Belgium, is one of them.

 Forms of Study